cklerma-sudo/ser321-fall25-B-cklerma/Assignment3/Task2/README.md

 {
     "type": "leaderboard",
     "ok": true,
-    "leaderboard": ["<String>", "..."] --Array containing names of players on the leaderboard and their score formatted like ["hannah 55", "bob 35"]
+    "leaderboard": ["<String>", "..."], --Array containing names of players on the leaderboard, their score, and their difficulty
-}
+    "count": <Integer> --Number that shows how many players are on the leaderboard }
 ```